Walter Savage Landor: England, Pericles and journalism

 Landor received a visit from his son Arnold in 1842 and in that year wrote a long essay on Catullus for Forster, who was editor of "Foreign Quarterly Review"; he followed it up with The Idylls of Theocritus.
-Super was critical of the essays claiming "A more thoroughly disorganised work never fell from his pen".
+R. H. Super was critical of the essays claiming "A more thoroughly disorganised work never fell from his pen".
 In 1843 he mourned the death of his friend Southey and dedicated a poem in the Examiner.
 Landor was visited by his children Walter and Julia and published a poem to Julia in Blackwood's magazine.

 In the following year his daughter Julia returned and gave him a dog Pomero, who was a faithful companion for a long time.
 In the same year, he published a poem to Browning in the Morning Chronicle.

 Forster and Dickens used to visit Bath, to celebrate Landor's birthday and Charles I's execution on the same day.
 Forster helped Landor in publishing his plays and the 'Collected Works' in 1846, and was employed on The Examiner to which Landor frequently contributed on political and other subjects.
 Forster objected to the inclusion of some Latin poetry, and so Landor published his most important Latin work 'Poemata et Inscriptiones' separately in 1847.
 This consisted of large additions to the main contents of two former volumes of idyllic, satiric, elegiac and lyric verse.
 One piece referred to George IV whose treatment of Caroline of Brunswick had been distasteful to Landor.

 Landor's distaste for the House of Hanover is more famously displayed in the doggerel that many do not realise is his composition: